Generic Name: vedolizumab (VE doe LIZ ue mab)

 Vedolizumab side effects

 Some side effects may occur during the injection.
-Tell your caregiver right away if you feel warm or tingly, or if you have a severe headache, fast heart rate, pounding in your neck or ears, chest tightness, or trouble breathing.
+Tell your caregiver if you feel dizzy, nauseated, light-headed, itchy, sweaty, or have a headache, chest tightness, back pain, trouble breathing, or swelling in your face.

-Some people using a medicine similar to vedolizumab have developed a serious viral infection of the brain that can lead to disability or death.
-Call your doctor right away if you have any change in your mental state, decreased vision, or problems with speech or walking.
+Vedolizumab may cause a serious brain infection that can lead to disability or death.
+Call your doctor right away if you have problems with speech, thought, vision, or muscle movement.
 These symptoms may start gradually and get worse quickly.

 fever, chills, body aches, cold or flu symptoms, mouth and throat ulcers, skin sores;